8 Best Places to Play Pickleball in Charlotte (2026)

 How we picked these courts

 - Public access first.
-Every court on this list is open for drop-in play with no membership required.
+Every court here is free or offers open drop-in sessions without a membership requirement.

 - Court count and condition.
-We prioritized venues with at least 2 dedicated courts and surfaces in confirmed usable shape.
+We prioritized venues with at least two courts and a hard surface in good repair.

 The 8 courts